 For the MGP, 2 variants were outliers marked by blue arrows in figure above (representative data shown for each).

-For variant number 1, the variant caller was only using a small fraction of the depth indicated at that site (comparing the bedgraph from clipped.filtered.bam to the ‘Vardict’ variant caller output).
-Thus variant supporting reads were dropping below 6 VD in many cases, and with this there was an over-estimation of expected VD,( based on bedgraph depth multipled by expected VAF) compared to variant caller depth .
+For variant number 1, the variant caller was only using a small fraction of the depth indicated at that site (comparing the Bedgraph from clipped.filtered.bam to the ‘Vardict’ variant caller output).
+Thus variant supporting reads were dropping below 6 VD in many cases, and with this there was an over-estimation of expected VD,( based on bedgraph depth multiplied by expected VAF) compared to variant caller depth .
 In the example here, bedgraph depth is 498 whereas variant caller depth is 86 (and below threshold VD of 5)

 Taking target sequence context into account (AGCAGGATGCAGCGGAACCCCCCCGATTTGCCG), the variant(s) lie within a homopolymeric C run.
 This is likely to be confounding alignment/realignment.
 Homopolymers are known to cause such problems.
 Here a switch from one variant call to another may be happening although in a real case, variable reporting of variant type would likely still see variant effect at same nucleotide from either indel call.

+Operational guidelines: Assay read number and coverage requirements

 LOD assays indicate that a read coverage across the Myeloid assay ROI region should be ≥340x, to detect allele frequencies down to 5%.
 Here we assess the number of processed sequence reads required to meet these acceptance criteria for ≥95% of targets (≥400x for ≥ 95% of ROI) and use this along with expected PCR duplication rates to suggest suitable operational parameters (sequencing level per sample/run and number of samples per sequencing run).

 Duplication occurs when sequence read numbers surpass library complexity, with consequential re-sequencing (re-sampling) of individual library molecules.
 This will be affected by input DNA quantity, which was fixed at 40ng here.
 As the Qiaseq assay and Snappy analysis pipeline uses de-duplicated reads (merged consensus reads based on unique originating gDNA molecule) as its basis for variant calling, then a lower effective library complexity and associated rise in molecular duplication will lead to lower processed read number output and associated DOC.
 Exampled in figures A-D.